-Whether you’re a college student needing money for books or a full time employee with extra money on your mind, claiming a Lyft sign-up bonus is a great way to earn some extra cash.
+Whether you’re a teacher looking for a summer job or a full time employee with extra money on your mind, claiming a Lyft sign-up bonus is a great way to earn some extra cash.

 In this post, we’ll show you everything you need to know about sign up bonuses, including a tutorial about how to claim the driver guarantees and promotions.

 But before we get started, make sure you have the most important part of your bonus: a Lyft driver promo code.

 If you’re looking to make extra money working your own hours, then becoming a Lyft driver using our referral link below to receive a cash bonus worth thousands.